Pixelated-Grunt/XDF-Actions/README.md

 Set of tools that are created for the [XDF](https://www.youtube.com/user/Xtremedefenceforce/channels) Arma 3 unit.

 ## XDF NiLOC
-MP only presistent system.
+MP only persistent system.
 The reason for another such system is that we can have full controls of what/when to load during plays that better fit our game flows.

 ### Features
 - External file based data store [INIDBI2](https://forums.bohemia.net/forums/topic/186131-inidbi2-save-and-load-data-to-the-server-or-your-local-computer-without-databases) without bloat up server/client profiles